cathxrsis/cathxrsis.github.io/_posts/2018-11-01-Cutting-Class.md

 The constraint of requiring a class element for every new class of objects is not just a harmless inconveniece for the modelling community.
 Every element in a model takes up space in memory.
 The inclusion of classes in the language increases this @@

+The constraint of requiring a class element for every new class of objects is not just a harmless inconveniece for the modelling community.

  - Ultimately modelling languages are human consumable, not machine consumable